iu-ai-research/human-AI-generatedTextCorpus/README.md

 ## References

+Please cite the following publications when using the data from this repo.

 Mindner, L., Schlippe, T., Schaaff, K. (2023).
 Classification of Human- and AI-Generated Texts: Investigating Features for ChatGPT.
 In: Schlippe, T., Cheng, E.C.K., Wang, T. (eds) Artificial Intelligence in Education Technologies: New Development and Innovative Practices.
 AIET 2023.
 Lecture Notes on Data Engineering and Communications Technologies, vol 190.
 Springer, Singapore. https://doi.org/10.1007/978-981-99-7947-9_12

 Schaaff, K., Schlippe, T., Mindner, L. (2023).
 Classification of Human- and AI-Generated Texts for English, French, German, and Spanish. arXiv:2312.04882.
 Available at: https://arxiv.org/abs/2312.04882